Samet Akaydin: Panathinaikos (loan)

 On 14 January 2024, Akaydin joined Greek side Panathinaikos on loan from Fenerbahçe, until the end of the 2023–24 season.

 He was excluded from the squad due to his Mustafa Kemal Atatürk social media post for Commemoration of Atatürk, Youth and Sports Day on 19 May 2024.
 Panathinaikos asked him to remove his post but he didn't accept the club's request and did not remove the post, then he was excluded from the main squad.
 Akaydin, who informed Fenerbahçe that he wanted to leave Panathinaikos after what happened, decided to return to Turkey.

+Trabzonspor

+On 13 June 2026, it was announced that Akaydin would join Trabzonspor on a two-year deal with the club holding an option for a third year upon the expiration of his contract with Çaykur Rizespor.

 International career

 Akaydin debuted with the Turkey national team in a friendly 2–1 win over the Czech Republic on 19 November 2022.

 Akaydin was selected to represent his nation at the UEFA Euro 2024.
 Notably, he scored an own goal past Altay Bayındır from outside the box in the nation's 3–0 loss to Portugal during the group stage.
 On 6 July, he scored his first international goal, by opening the score in a 2–1 defeat against the Netherlands in the quarter-final of the competition.

+On 2 June 2026, Akaydin was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Akaydın is a quick, aggressive, physically strong, and tenacious defender, who was known for his work-rate, energy, and hard-tackling style of play.
+Akaydin is a quick, aggressive, physically strong, and tenacious defender, who was known for his work-rate, energy, and hard-tackling style of play.
 Due to his height, he was also an aerial threat on set-pieces.